utdata/icj-cli-tools/lectures/git/git-clone.md

 ## Make your edits

-* Use the explorer on the left to find your partner's `README.md` file and open it.
+* Use the VS Code Explorer on the left to find your partner's named file and open it.
-* Add a new sentence praising your partner's command of git and github thus far.
+* Add a new sentence praising your partner's command of git and Bitbucket thus far.
 Save and close the file.
-* Add a new file to the repo called `name.md`.
+* Add a new file to the repo called `newfile.md`.
 You can use the **File > New file** menu or the little buttons in the Explorer.
 * Add a title and a paragraph of text, using proper Markdown syntax.
 Save and close your work.
-(We might talk about and load the Markdown Syntax Linter.)
+(Depending on time, we might talk about and load the Markdown Syntax Linter.)
 * Open the Integrated Terminal and go through the steps to check status, add files, commit files (with message), and push to origin master.

 ## Pull your partner's edits

 * Go back to the VS Code window that is your own repo.
 * Use the Integrated Terminal to do `$ git pull origin master`, which will download the changes made by your partner.
+Yes, `pull` is the opposite of `push`.

 ## Dealing with conflicts

 You might ask yourself ... what's to keep two people from changing the same line of code?
-Well, the can, and you will.
+Well, they can, and you will.
 It creates a **code conflict** that must then be resolved.

 We're going to create such a conflict so you can see that this looks like.

 ### Your original change

-* Go into your own repo and make a change within the first sentence.
+* Find your VS Code window with your own repo and make a change within the first sentence.
-* Add, commit and push your changes to Github.
+* Add, commit and push your changes to Bitbucket.

 So now, in your partner's copy of your repo, there is a change that they do not have.